neilstevenson/worldcup/README.md

 ## Instructions

-There are three main steps to build and run
+There are two main steps to build and run

 ### Twitter connection properties